 In addition to working with clients on a one on one basis, Kevin develops and maintains relationships with other clinical programs and professionals throughout the country.

-Bethany aims to help better our clients physical condition through coaching and mentoring.
-Bethany is a former military personnel.
-She served in the Army for four years and is a professional gymnast.
-Bethany uses her talents and strengths to toughen the minds of our clients, challenges them by putting them under healthy amounts of resistance, and helps them grow and accomplish their goals.
-All her sessions are conducted on a Gender-Specific basis.
+Nicholas aims to help better our clients physical condition through coaching and mentoring.
+Nicholas uses histalents and strengths to toughen the minds of our clients, challenge them by putting them under healthy amounts of resistance, and helps them grow and accomplish their goals.
+All his sessions are conducted on a Gender-Specific basis.

 Christina Milucky is a Licensed Marriage and Family Therapist (LMFT #111663) and Licensed Advanced Alcohol and Drug Counselor (LAADC #110606318).
 She has been working within the field of addictions and dual diagnosis treatment for ten years, supporting clients to find their own path in the recovery process.
 Throughout her career as a case manager, counselor, and therapist, Christina has developed a philosophy that brings together her own experiences and struggles with addiction and her professional experiences, allowing clients the space and opportunity for growth and recovery.

 Working with countless individuals, couples, and families over the years, she has gained experience in treating the challenges that arise in the recovery process, collaborating with clients to develop a meaningful and purposeful journey for growth.
 Her experience led her to develop gender-specific groups focusing on Relapse Prevention, Grief and Loss, and Women’s Issues in Early Recovery, which she facilitates throughout Orange County.
 She wholeheartedly believes a strong group dynamic, with space to share personal experiences, can affect change in supporting clients to develop a new narrative for their recovery, which includes hope, compassion, and understanding.